Akuli/jou/doc/ub.md

 ## Perfectly working program with UB

 Let's modify the example from earlier by making an array of `byte`s instead of `int`s.
-Then the program prints 6 every time as expected:

 ```python
 import "stdlib/io.jou"